j-river1/LandscapeCoffeeYield/README.md

 1. Downloading Data Land Use and Land Cover (LULC) Analysis with Google Earth.
 The options for downloading this information comes from:

- Certainly!
-Here's an updated table with an additional column for general information:

 | Satellite        | Spatial Resolution | Revisit Time  | General Description |
 |------------------|--------------------|---------------|----------------------|
 | Landsat 8        | 30m (visible and IR), 15m (panchromatic) | 16 days | Free (USGS), operated by NASA/USGS |